stormid/storm-configurationbuilders-smtp/README.md

-# Storm.Umbraco.Smtp
+# Storm-ConfigurationBuilders-Smtp
-Configuration package for Umbraco - see full configuration package: https://github.com/stormid/Storm.Umbraco.Configuration

-Dynamically creates the SMTP section of the web.config using a [.Net 471 configuration builder.](https://docs.microsoft.com/en-us/aspnet/config-builder)

-SMTP settings are then specified through appsettings, meaning they can be changed between environments.
+Uses [configuration builders](https://docs.microsoft.com/en-us/aspnet/config-builder) added in .Net 471 to create a SMTP element in the web.config using values set in AppSettings.
+Useful for changing SMTP settings between environments.

 ## What's in the box?
-- Adds configuration builder & settings classes
+- Configuration builder & settings classes
-- Adds the configuration builder to the web.config
+- Adds the configuration builder set up to the web.config
-- Adds appsettings (by default set up to use localhost:25)
+- Adds default app settings (set to use localhost:25)
 ```
     <add key="Smtp:Host" value="localhost" />
     <add key="Smtp:Port" value="25" />